New developer buys former Club Rio Rancho

 RIO RANCHO, N.M. – A new owner has taken over the 250-acre Club Rio Rancho, a former golf course that wraps around neighborhoods.

-The new owner has a track record of developing unused land in the metro and is the man behind Mesa Del Sol – where Netflix is expanding.
+As first reported by Albuquerque Business First, the new owner, Steven Chavez, has a track record of developing unused land in the metro and is the man behind Mesa Del Sol, where Netflix is expanding.

 KOB 4 went out there to ask: what do you want to see in your backyard?